-Employers may sponsor an individual for an immigrant visa if he or she qualifies as an outstanding professor or researcher, or a multinational manager or executive who was previously employed in a managerial or executive position at a related company abroad.
+Employers may sponsor an individual in this category if he or she qualifies as an outstanding professor or researcher, or a multinational manager or executive who was previously employed in a managerial or executive position at a related company abroad.

 Second Preference Category